Fattoush Salad Recipe

 Fattoush Salad Dressing

 There are lots of variations of fattoush salad dressing.
-Some are a simple blend of olive oil, lemon juice and spices, some include lots of herbs, and some have a hint of sweetness.
+Some are a simple blend of olive oil, lemon juice, and spices.
+Some versions of this salad include lots of herbs, and some have a hint of sweetness.
 I kept this version pretty simple with just olive oil, lemon juice, and za’atar seasoning.
 Za’atar seasoning is one of my favorite spice blends!
 It may sound exotic but you can usually find it in the spice section of most large grocery stores.
 It’s delicious on pita or mixed into hummus.
 Try this za’atar hummus recipe and you’ll be hooked on the flavor!

 Za’atar Seasoning Substitution